 Urban and regional planners must be effective communicators when they meet with public officials, developers, and the public regarding development plans and land use.

-Urban and regional planners usually need a master’s degree from an accredited planning program to qualify for professional positions.
-These jobs often require several years of related work experience.
+Urban and regional planners need a master’s degree from an accredited planning program to qualify for most positions.

-Aspiring planners with a bachelor’s degree but not a master’s degree can qualify for a small number of jobs as assistant or junior planners.
-There are currently 15 accredited bachelor’s degree programs in planning.
+Bachelor’s degree holders can qualify for a small number of jobs as assistant or junior planners.
+In 2016, there were 15 accredited bachelor’s degree programs in planning.
 Candidates with a bachelor’s degree typically need work experience in planning, public policy, or a related field.

-As of 2011, New Jersey was the only state that required planners to be licensed, although Michigan required registration to use the title “community planner.”
-More information can be requested from the regulatory boards of New Jersey and Michigan.
+As of 2016, New Jersey was the only state that required urban and regional planners to be licensed.
+More information is available from the regulatory board of New Jersey.

-The American Institute of Certified Planners (AICP) offers the professional AICP Certification for planners.
+The American Institute of Certified Planners (AICP) offers the AICP certification for planners.
 To become certified, candidates must meet certain education and experience requirements and pass an exam.
-Although not required, certification can show a level of professional expertise in the field.
-Some organizations prefer to hire certified planners.

 Analytical skills.
 Urban and regional planners analyze information and data from a variety of sources, such as market research studies, censuses, and environmental impact studies.
 They use statistical techniques and technologies such as Geographic Information Systems (GIS) in their analyses to determine the significance of the data.

 Communication skills.
 Urban and regional planners must be able to communicate clearly and effectively because they interact with colleagues and stakeholders, prepare research reports, give presentations, and meet with a wide variety of audiences, including public officials, interest groups, and community members.